uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 The engineering software on such devices tends not to have much effort put into protecting itself against unintended users and can damage the software or potentially the hardware if misused.
 If you have no full backup, the device might be completely screwed if there is nothing available online to help get it back up and running.

 That said, this sort of find was disappointing but not surprising.
-Sure, it allows the user to have the freedom they should've had in the first place in situations such as this, but it also can be misused.
+Sure, it allows the user to have the freedom they should have had in the first place in situations such as this, but it also can be misused.

 Making it almost effortless to find a working code, let alone a static one, is not a great thing.
 There are other issues that would likely make it possible to perform the same task, but this one is very low-hanging fruit.

 This is not the sort of tool that should be left around in release builds, especially the functionality that it ties into within the `MTK Engineering Mode` application.

-At the end of the day, like the hardware, it's the sort of thing that is just thrown together cheaply, without much consideration for user experience and how hardened the device should be.
+At the end of the day, like the hardware, it is the sort of thing that is just thrown together cheaply, without much consideration for user experience and how hardened the device should be.
 It just has to do the bare minimum.

 {% figure(src="assets/phone_internals.webp", alt="Phone internals") %}
 Generic main board and low-end components
 {% end %}

-If you want a device to play around with and get familiar with the world of old and low-end MediaTek SoCs, it's a nice little playground.
+If you want a device to play around with and get familiar with the world of old and low-end MediaTek SoCs, it is a nice little playground.
 Just make sure to do a full backup before doing anything else.
 The device in this case has some test and engineering tools scattered around, and you can recover all or individual partitions should something break.
 USB 2.0 must be used when using the MTKClient tool, or there will be connection dropouts.

 ## An update on the official network unlock